ppande/cpptemplate/README.md

 read below.

-Setting up dev environement using Visual Studio
+Setting up dev environment using Visual Studio
 -----------------------------------------------
 Assuming, the template has been checked out to c:\workspace\. as 'myproject', and that you have cmake.exe installed, follow the steps below.